joshrmcdaniel/terraform-module-isc-dhcp-server/README.md

 then install bind9 as well.
 - Authentication via an ssh key, and user has NOPASSWD sudo access

-I use this on my L3 switch stack, DNS is still pointed at my firewall, but I I domain override the DNS resolver to point at my pi for my internal FQDN.
+I use this on my L3 switch stack, DNS is still pointed at my firewall, but I domain override the DNS resolver to point at my pi for my internal FQDN.

 Example usage can be found under [example](example/)